priyanshu-bharti/test-repo/common.md

 This is a common file.
-Edited by feature1
+Edited by feature1 Edited by feature2